Vermont: Newspapers of record

-Broadcast media
+Broadcast and web media

 Vermont hosts 93 radio broadcast stations.
 The top categories are talk/information (11), country (9) and classic rock (9).
 The top owner of radio broadcast stations is Vermont Public Radio (11 broadcast frequencies and 13 low-power, local transmitters).
 Other companies had five or fewer stations.
 The state has 15 online radio stations.

 Vermont hosts 10 high-power television broadcast stations, three of which are satellites of a primary station.
 Represented are the following networks and number of high-power transmitters, ABC (1), CBS (1), Fox (1), NBC (2), PBS (4), and RTV (1).
 In addition, it has 17 low-power television broadcast stations, which in several cases are satellites of the high-power stations.

+The "Rumble Strip" podcast features conversations with everyday Vermonters and in 2021 won a Peabody award.

 Electrical utilities

 Vermont electric power needs are served by over twenty utilities.
-The largest is Green Mountain Power, a subsidiary of Énergir which recently also took over Central Vermont Public Service.
-Together this single company represents 70% of the retail customers in Vermont.
+The largest is Green Mountain Power, a subsidiary of Énergir which also took over Central Vermont Public Service.
+Together this company represents 70% of the retail customers in Vermont.
 The state is a small electricity consumer compared with other states.
 Therefore, its electricity sector has the lowest carbon footprint in the country.
 As of 2010, the state had the lowest wholesale electricity costs in New England.